PiRhoRAMPAGE/JSTanks/readme.txt

 - Create a JavaScript (.js) file in the `/tanks` directory with the same name as your tank (tankname.js).
 - Implement your tanks logic in the `main` function of the JavaScript file you created.
 - The `main` function accepts `tank` and `arena` objects as arguments and must return the modified `tank` object.
-- Avoid writing code outside of the `main` function to prevent global scope issues.
+- Avoid writing code outside the `main` function to prevent global scope issues.
 Use `tank.retained` for persistent data.
 - See `/tanks/example.js` for help.